shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/06-mappings.md

 What does those two commands do?

 - `yarn create-local` will create an endpoints for our subgraph: here `http://localhost:8000/subgraphs/name/punks
-- `yarn deploy-local` will deploy the subgraph to the above mention endpoints.
+- `yarn deploy-local` will deploy the subgraph to those endpoints

+As soon as you run `yarn deploy-local` you will see Docker starting to scan the Ethereum mainnet for punks!

 ![](../../../.gitbook/assets/pathways/the_graph/create-deploy-local.gif)

 ## ✅ Make sure it works

 Now it's time for you to verify that you have followed the instructions carefully.
-Click on the **Check subgraph deployment** button on the right to check that your deployment has succeeded.
+Click on the **Check mappings** button on the right to check that your mappings are correctly implemented.